MonetDBSolutions/MonetDBe-Python/doc/installation.rst

  * pip >= 19.3
  * Python >= 3.6

-For non-binary wheel installation (Windows) you also need to have MonetDB installed.
+For the non-binary wheel installation (Windows) you also need to have MonetDB installed.

 .. code-block::